-\begin{thm} (\cite{Eldred-Veeramani}) Let $A$ and $B$ be nonempty closed and convex subsets of a uniformly convex Banach space $(X,\|\cdot\|)$.
-Suppose $T:A\cup B\to A\cup B$ is a cyclic contraction map, then there exists a unique best proximity point $x$ of $T$ in $A$. \end{thm}
+\begin{theorem} (\cite{Eldred-Veeramani}) Let $A$ and $B$ be nonempty closed and convex subsets of a uniformly convex Banach space $(X,\|\cdot\|)$.
+Suppose $T:A\cup B\to A\cup B$ be a cyclic contraction map, then there exists a unique best proximity point $x$ of $T$ in $A$. \end{theorem}

 It is also proven in \cite{Eldred-Veeramani}, that for any initial guess $x_0\in A${,} the iterated sequence $x_n=T^nx_0$, for $n\in \mathbb{N}${,} splits into two sequences, such that $\left\{x_{2n}\right\}_{n=1}^\infty$ converges to the best proximity point $x$ of $T$ in $A$ and $\left\{x_{2n-1}\right\}_{n=1}^\infty$ converges to the best proximity point $Tx$ of $T$ in $B$.
 The apriori and the aposteriori error estimates have been found \cite{Zlatanov-0} of the iterated sequences $\{x_{2n}\}_{n=1}^\infty$ and $\{x_{2n-1}\}_{n=1}^\infty$.